egandavidpatrick-del/BLKEXPORT/README.md

 [Back to top](#enterprise-project)
 <a id="enola-architecture"></a>
-## 🏗️ Blkexport (Case Study – Proprietary Production Application) Architecture
+## 🏗️ BLKEXPORT (Case Study – Proprietary Production Application) Architecture

 BLKEXPORT is a standalone C# WinForms (.NET) desktop application built as a single-workflow pipeline: DXF In > Parse > Validate > Categorise > Export.